raspberrypilearning/rpi-stress-buster-with-scratch/en/step_3.md

 --- task ---

-Play the game, using the by clicking on the stress ball to squeeze it.
+Play the game, clicking on the stress ball to squeeze it.

 --- /task ---

 --- task ---

-Add the **Raspberry Pi Simple Electronics** extension to your project.
+Add the Raspberry Pi `Simple Electronics`{:class="block3extensions"} extension to your project.

 --- /task ---